-- Policy 33.3.4:2.k Each Planned Development within the Overlay will be required to mitigate the traffic impacts of the Planned Development and provide its proportionate share of the needed roadway improvements in accordance with Administrative Code 13-16... - Pepperland Ranch accepting proposed proportionate share conditions consistent with prior approvals.
+Policy 33.3.4:2.k Each Planned Development within the Overlay will be required to mitigate the traffic impacts of the Planned Development and provide its proportionate share of the needed roadway improvements in accordance with Administrative Code 13-16...

+Pepperland Ranch will provide proportionate share.